Skip to content

 During the Second World War Freedman was an official war artist and was stationed on board the HMS Repulse.
 After the war, Freedman became a teacher at the Royal College of Art as well as at the Ruskin School of Art.
 In 1951, he was awarded the Commander of the Order of the British Empire (CBE).

-The University Art Collection holds one drawing by Barnett Freedman.
+The University of Reading Art Collection holds one drawing by Barnett Freedman.